Tax Base

 40% |

-From January 1, 2019, the means to calculate wage income from salaries/wages for residents is based on a lump-sum deduction or an itemized expense deduction, including occupational clothing expenses, upgrading training fees, and occupational tool expenditures, with an upper limit of 3% of the salaries/wages each.
+From January 1, 2019, the means to calculate employment income for residents is based on a lump-sum deduction or an itemized expense deduction, including vocational clothing expenses, upgrading training expenses, and vocational tool expenses, with an upper limit of 3% of the salaries/wages each.
 The taxpayer can choose the best option.

 Illustration of Income Tax Computation

 - Taxpayer files a joint income tax return with his/her spouse (both are under the age of 70).
-They have a child under the age of 20.
+They have a child studying in a college, and the tuition is NT$32,000 per year.

 - The standard deduction is claimed.